 - Mountain biking

-The wildlife living in the crater itself are there all year, so from an animal-viewing point-of-view, it's good all year.
-Due to its size, the area may get crowded during peak tourist seasons which are in the dry season from July to September and the baby season after the first rains, between December to February.
+The wildlife living in the Ngorongoro Crater itself is there all year, so from an animal viewing point of view, it's good all year.
+Due to its size, the crater may get crowded during peak tourist seasons which are the dry season from July to September and the baby season after the first rains between December and February.
 March and April are generally the wettest seasons and heavy rains can make some roads unpassable.

-By car: Ngorongoro is about 185 km from Arusha by road.
+By car - Ngorongoro Crater Region is about 185 km from Arusha by road.
 The trip can take between two and four hours.

-By air: There are daily flights from Arusha to Lake Manyara Airstrip, from where it is a scenic, 1½ hour trip to the crater.
-Arusha is served by two airports: Arusha Airport has daily flights from numerous local destinations and Kilimanjaro International Airport has daily flights from local, African and international airlines.
+By air - There are daily flights from Arusha to Lake Manyara Airstrip.
+From there, it is a scenic 1h30min trip to the crater itself.
+Arusha is served by two airports; Arusha Airport has daily flights from numerous local destinations and Kilimanjaro International Airport has daily flights from local, African and international airlines.